AndrewVegter/web_project_4/README.md

 - added ability to delete cards
 - restructured and refactored code into OOP
 - created webpack
+- added API utility! - No longer resets entirely on reload! :)

 ### Future changes

-- Add a way to change profile picture
+- None, aside from code corrections, it seems like this is my last time working on this project...
+I'll always remember you, first JS project!

-### Compatable with recent versions of
+### Compatable with most versions of

 - Chrome
 - Firefox